-This statement by the British Red Cross is in response to allegations of sexual misconduct in the aid sector
+This statement by the British Red Cross is in response to cases of sexual misconduct in the aid sector

-Last year, a small number of volunteers were removed from the organisation because of incidents relating to sexual misconduct.
-These were investigated and the appropriate action was taken, including reporting to the police.
-There have been no dismissals of British Red Cross staff working in the UK for reasons relating to sexual misconduct in the last year.
+Three members of UK-based staff are currently subject to allegations relating to sexual harassment or misconduct, all of whom are currently being investigated.
+There have been no further dismissals of British Red Cross staff working in the UK for reasons relating to sexual misconduct in the last year.

 We take our responsibility to safeguard all people who come into contact with the British Red Cross, including our own staff and volunteers, extremely seriously.